asli-karacelik/gaslift-lab-model/README.md

   - S indicates the submergence ratio in the file titles.
 For example, S_0_442_* signifies that the submergence ratio is 0.442.
   - The main code is in the *_main_code.m files.
 Running this code will generate all the graphs for both experimental and theoretical studies.
   - *_model_function.m files contain the proposed mathematical model.
-  - *_parameter_function.m files contains all the necessary parameters.
+  - *_parameter_function.m files contain all the necessary parameters.